 The definition val [mutable] inst-var-name = expr adds an instance variable inst-var-name whose initial value is the value of expression expr.
-Several variables of the same name can be defined in the same class.
 The flag mutable allows physical modification of this variable by methods.

 An instance variables can only be used in the following methods and initializers of the class.